Raymond Chabot: +13.5% leads and +86% calls from Google Ads

 Initially, we were looking for a multi-touch attribution solution but we are glad that we found something more than just that.
 SegmentStream truly helped us to understand the real picture of our overall marketing performance by collecting and unifying all the data into a set of easy-to-use and insightful marketing dashboards that we now use on a daily basis.

-During our collaboration, SegmentStream released a very promising functionality of Data Destinations in order to send its AI-driven attribution results back to advertising tools, thereby closing the loop of data-driven marketing optimisation.
+During our collaboration, SegmentStream released a very promising functionality of Conversion Export (Data Destinations) in order to send Modelled conversions back to advertising tools, thereby closing the loop of data-driven marketing optimisation.
 It definitely was worth running an experiment and seeing the results for ourselves.

 As Google Ads is the main advertising channel for Raymond Chabot, we decided to start with this one.
 We picked seven campaigns that account for half of our advertising budget and switched them to the new optimisation strategy proposed by the SegmentStream team.